shubhamkumarjha123/now-examples/marko/README.md

 > The only change made is to add `&& mv dist public` to the build script in the `package.json` file.

-## Deploying this Example
+### Deploying From Your Terminal

-Once initialized, you can deploy the Marko.js example with just a single command:
+You can deploy your new Marko.js project with a single command from your terminal using [Now CLI](/download):

 ```shell
 $ now